mrambell/whois-service/README.md

 Ever needed a simple way to get information about an IP in JSON format?
 This is a simple service to return Whois and ASN information about IPs passed.

+# disclaimer
+I am not a very good go developer, but I needed this.
+Suggestions and corretions are always welcome.

 ## building blocks
 Based on
 * whois - [github.com/likexian/whois](https://github.com/likexian/whois)